anadikic/shopmate/readme.txt

 - On the index.html page when you hover shirts toy will see buy button, if you click on it it should animate the shirt
 - Clicking on bag in the header you get the popup with list of items.
 Clicking on the "Checkout" button you should see the truck going away

-= Scss is used as well as HTML5
+- Scss is used as well as HTML5
+- JQuery for animations